PuruVJ/puruvjdev/src/blog/stencil-router-events.md

 I myself had to port an application from Stencil Router to Ion router just because of this very reason, and it was a total pain.

 But after some searching and experimenting, I figured it out (No not time travel, I ain't Tony Stark).
-And was staring me in the face.
+And it was staring me in the face.
 It was that simple.
+Its built right into the very core of Stencil's architechture.

 ## Solution